jewel/clearskies/PROTOCOL.md

   "features": [],
   "share": "22596363b3de40b06f981fb85d82312e8c0ed511",
   "peer": "6f5902ac237024bdd0c176cb93063dc4",
-  "key": "read_write"
+  "access": "read_write"
 }
 ```

-The "key" key is one of "read_only", "untrusted", and "read_write".
+The "access" mode is one of "read_only", "untrusted", and "read_write", and is
+the highest key that the client supports for this share.

 The "peer" field is the node ID explained in the tracker section.
 This is used
 to avoid accidental loopback.